Civlac/SRWLED-Wiki/Testing.md

 * Serpentine/linear

 ### UDP Sound Sync
-* Test ESP8266 sync
+* Test ESP32 to ESP8266 sync
-* Test ESP32 sync
+* Test ESP32 to ESP32 sync
 * Test all modes

 ### EEPROM
 * Ensure EEPROM changes survive reboot
+* Test with both ESP32 and ESP8266
 * (Ensure EEPROM default is not 255 or 65535 - Not done yet)